Weather (novel): Critical reception

-According to literary review aggregator Book Marks, the book received mostly "Rave" and "Positive" reviews.

 In a review of the book for the Financial Times, Jonathan Derbyshire compared the novel to Renata Adler's 1976 book Speedboat.
 The two novels share similar composition, separated into brief, fragmentary anecdotes and moments drawn from the lives of their protagonists.
 Derbyshire also expressed his belief that a comment by author Donald Barthelme about Speedboat — that it "glimpses into the special oddities and new terrors of contemporary life" — applied to Weather as well.
 Derbyshire also noted that the novel, despite its focus on climate change and civilizational collapse, has moments of humor, like Offill's previous work, Dept. of Speculation.
 Dept. of Speculation has also garnered comparison to Adler's book due to its similar composition.
 The style of writing has also been compared to the works of Lydia Davis.
 Jake Cline, in his review of Weather for The Philadelphia Inquirer, praised Offill's utilization of short paragraphs and anecdotes, writing: "None of this hopscotching feels random.
 Offill is in total control here [...]".

 Stephanie Bernhard, writing in a review for the Los Angeles Review of Books, referred to the novel as "cli-fi".
 She grouped it with other novels of the genre set in the present, distinguishing it from the "speculative future apocalypse scenarios that have defined the [...] genre".